-More than 55% of our certified or licensed service technicians have 15 or more years of industry experience.
+Almost 65% of our certified or licensed service technicians have 10 or more years of industry experience.

 Watermist fire suppression systems are a newer form of fire suppression.
 Differing from general water sprinkler systems, watermist systems extinguish fires two ways: the initial water droplet contact and the stream created when the water hits the flame.
 The steam adds humidity to the air surrounding the fire, leading to more heat absorption.
 This system is effective while conserving water compared to traditional fire sprinkler heads.
 Water damage can be costly, so the watermist fire protection system works well in places with flammable liquids and spaces that have a lot of equipment.
 Flammable liquid fires spread more rapidly than traditional fires.
 The watermist fire suppression system will work faster to extinguish the fire.
 Damaged equipment can be very expensive to replace, so this system is the best option to try and minimize the damage if a fire should occur.
 Hotels and offices are some more examples of where these types of systems would be a good idea, because it will limit water damage and offset damage costs large volumes of water would cause.
 Overall, watermist fire suppression systems can help curb expenses if a fire should start in places that would lead to high repair expenditures.